Mines-CSCI410/verilog-projects/project-1/README.md

 Develop your solution for each gate.
 You can use NAND (`nand_gate`) or any gate you've already created (`student_<xyz>`).
+Please don't use the verilog `assign` syntax, as the goal with this project is to understand how to model each gate out of others.

 Please don't use built-in versions of the gate you are modeling, the point of the exercise is to get you thinking about how to model each gate out of others.